 Technology has had a huge influence on our language in recent times.
-One word that now pops up constantly is “multi-tasking”.
+One word that keeps popping up is “multi-tasking”.
 Some people are quite macho about the concept, and we see evidence of it on the highway in our cars, at home with our families and at the office on the telephone.
-The impacts of trying to multi-task are many:
+The impacts of trying to multitask are many so that we must ask “Can you really multitask?”

 - It increases errors and lowers our efficiency.
 Have you noticed how drivers who are talking on the phone do some very dangerous things?
 Our attention to detail is diminished when we have several things to focus on.
 It’s true that some of us have always been bored by “detail work”, but we must recognize that details can kill us.